 It is estimated that 1 in 59 people have been diagnosed as being on the autism spectrum.
-This range can include all people anywhere on the autism spectrum.
 This range includes many people diagnosed with autism that are completely nonverbal.
-These people will have minimal communication with the rest of the world.
+This particular group of people will have minimal communication with the rest of the world.
 Yet, this also includes those who are able to function well in society.
-Hence, this is known as high functioning autism.
-There is a lot of variation across autism.
+Hence, this is high functioning autism.
+There is a lot of variations across autism.
 This is why we call autism ASD (Autism Spectrum Disorder).
 Autism is truly a spectrum with varying degrees.

 Learning About Autism

 With a statistic that is as high as 1 in 59, it is important for all of us to learn what we can about autism.
 Even if we are not connected with someone who is autistic, we will most likely be one day.
 Maybe a family member hasn’t been diagnosed with autism.
 However, we may one day have a coworker or someone from church who does.
 Thus, it is important to know the terms and characteristics.
 This is especially true with the characteristics of high functioning autism.

 Autism now impacts more people than it ever has in the past.
 Autism is a disorder that affects an individual’s social and communication skills.
 With children that have different variations of autism, it can be hard to understand at first all of the autism characteristics.
 High functioning autism is another story altogether and can be harder to define.
 Characteristics of high-functioning autism can vary from person to person but are similar in a lot of ways.

 What is High Functioning Autism?